Doral Personal Injury Lawyers

 • The defendant owed you a duty of care.
 All drivers owe other drivers a duty of care to operate their vehicles carefully and responsibly by not speeding, texting and driving, drinking and driving, or acting in any other way that may put other drivers at risk.

 • The defendant failed to uphold their duty of care.
-If a driver speeds, texts and drives, or drinks and drives, they fail to keep their duty of care.
+If a driver speeds, texts, drives, or drinks and drives, they fail to keep their duty of care.

 If the injured party can prove each of the four elements above, they can establish the at-fault party was negligent.
 To prove each element described above, you need to gather all necessary evidence to support your claim, including: